anynines/a9s-kubernetes-training/website/docs/kubernetes/80-stateful-sets/15-persistent-volumes-exercise.md

     kubectl get pvc

 Can you see that the Persistent Volume Claim and the Persistent Volume still exists?
 Their lifecycle is independent from the lifecycle of the Pods you have created.
 So it's worth keeping in mind that the lifecycle is a major difference between Volumes and Persistent Volumes.

+Delete the Persistent Volume Claim:

+    kubectl delete pvc simple-pv-claim

+And ensure that the associated persistent volume has been deleted, too:

+    kubectl get pv

+And it's gone.

 You have learned how to create a Persistent Volume using a Persistent Volume Claim.
 Although this example uses a Pod for illustration purposes, you are more likely to use Persistent Volumes as part of StatefulSets.